5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 | Caret             | `^`    | Negate the character class but only after the opening `[` |
 | Minus             | `-`    | From-to if there is something to both the left & right. |

-We already worked out that the engine is smart enough to take a minus literally when it makes an appearance somewhere where it cannot mean from-to: the beginning and the end of a character class.
+We already worked out the engine is smart enough to take a minus literally when it makes an appearance somewhere where it cannot mean from-to: the beginning and the end of a character class.

 Similarly the caret (`^`) character can only negate a character class as a whole, when it follows the opening square bracket (`[^`).
 If the caret is specified elsewhere it is taken literally.

 Therefore the expression `[0-9^1]` does _not_ mean "all digits but 1", it means "all digits and the caret character and a 1".

-### Searching for white space characters
+### Searching for whitespace characters

-Finding 0 to 3 white space characters followed by an ASCII letter at the beginning of a line:
+Finding 0 to 3 whitespace characters followed by an ASCII letter at the beginning of a line:

 ~~~
       {'^\s{0,3}[a-zA-Z]' ⎕R '' ⊣ ⍵}¨'Zero' ' One' '  Two' '   Three' '    four'
 ero  ne  wo  hree      four
 ~~~

-`\s` escapes the ASCII letter "s", meaning that the "s" takes on a special meaning: `\s` stands for "any whitespace" character.
+`\s` escapes the ASCII letter `s`, meaning that the `s` takes on a special meaning: `\s` stands for any whitespace character.
 That is at the very least the space character (`⎕UCS 32`) and the tab character (`⎕UCS 9`).

-There are two options (the stuff that can be set with the `⍠` operator) that influence which other characters qualify as white space:
+There are two options (set with the `⍠` operator) that control which other characters qualify as white space:

 * "Mode"
 * "UCP"